raspberrypilearning/scary-spot-the-difference/en/step_3.md

 --- /task ---

 --- task ---

-Save your file again and then run it, and you should see a blank rectangular window open.
+Save your program and then run it.
+You should see a blank rectangular window open.
 This is the Pygame window.
-It should close itself straight away, as your program reaches the `pygame.quit()` line.
+It should close itself straight away, because your program reaches the `pygame.quit()` line.
 --- /task ---